When I was in high school, I would go to 3-4 shows a week, sometimes more. I just loved live music so much.

 This should be the easy (and fun!) stuff.

-2. Make a plan for design / positioning your band to attract your target audience.
+2. Make a plan for design / music positioning your band to attract your target audience.

 I know, I know.
 You’re probably thinking “of course the designer will tell you not to skimp on design.”